-185 in Fig. A2, with the top row being the observed composites, and the bottom row the corresponding Taylor diagrams.
-The main difference compared to Figs. 1, 2 is that for the JF analysis, the bootstrap confidence intervals are narrower for both amplitude
+The result is shown in Fig. A2, with the top row being the observed composites and the bottom row the corresponding Taylor diagrams.
+The main difference compared to Figs. 1 and 2 is that for the JF analysis, the bootstrap confidence intervals are narrower for both amplitude ratio and spatial correlation, with the 5th percentile for the latter increasing from 0.77 to 0.84.
+Otherwise, using the longer reanalysis period with more available events for the resampling does not produce markedly different results that affect the conclusions.

-- 190 The effect of sample size (number of ENSO events) on the robustness and uncertainty range of ENSO signals is often estimated using sub-sampling techniques, especially in large ensembles of modelling experiments (e.g., Michel et al. 2020; Weinberger et al. 2019).
-Although the total number of available observed events is greatly limited compared to a large model ensemble, we can still examine the effect of sample size on the uncertainty by sub-sampling with replacement.
-We perform this test using sample sizes of 5, 10, 15, ..., etc. for the cases in Fig. A2 (see Fig. A3).
-As expected, the teleconnection - 195 becomes more robust with sample size: the uncertainty range for amplitude decreases and the spatial correlations increases as the number of events increases from 5 to 25.
+The effect of sample size (number of ENSO events) on the robustness and uncertainty range of ENSO signals is often estimated using subsampling techniques, especially in large ensembles of modeling experiments (e.g., Michel et al., 2020; Weinberger et al., 2019).
+Although the total number of available observed events is greatly limited compared to a large model ensemble, we can still examine the effect of sample size on the uncertainty by subsampling with replacement.
+We perform this test using sample sizes of 5, 10, 15, etc. for the cases in Fig. A2 (see Fig. A3).
+As expected, the teleconnection becomes more robust with sample size: the uncertainty range for amplitude decreases and the spatial correlations increases as the number of events increases from 5 to 25.
 At spatial correlations of about 0.6, the bootstrap composites begin to consistently have similar structures to the observed ones.
-Using this information, our estimate of the minimum sample sizes required for robust signals are 20, 15, and 15 for DJF, JF and ND, respectively (panels j, h, i in Fig. A3, marked with ).
-This result is consistent with the estimates of Weinberger et al. (2019) for a 41-member model ensemble, even given differences in terms - 200 of ENSO definitions, variables, months and regions analysed.
+Using this information, our estimates of the minimum sample sizes required for robust signals are 20, 15, and 15 for DJF, JF, and ND, respectively (panels j, h, and i in Fig. A3, marked with ).
+This result is consistent with the estimates of Weinberger et al. (2019) for a 41-member model ensemble, even given differences in terms of ENSO definitions, variables, months, and regions analyzed.
 As the sample size continues to increase beyond the original observed number of events, the confidence intervals narrow further and the bootstrap composites, unsurprisingly, converge to the observed composites (not shown).
-Note that Taylor diagrams provide only a general diagnostic for this sample size test; the spatial patterns of the bootstrap composites at the lower limits have to be examined visually (as in the second row of Fig. 2) to provide more details. - 205 While the focus of this study is the North Atlantic, we briefly touch on ENSO's effects in the North Pacific.
-The analyses in Fig. 2 are repeated for the North Pacific, and shown in Fig. 4.
+Note that Taylor diagrams provide only a general diagnostic for this sample size test; the spatial patterns of the bootstrap composites at the lower limits have to be examined visually (as in the second row of Fig. 2) to provide more details.

+While the focus of this study is the North Atlantic, we briefly touch on ENSO's effects in the North Pacific.
+The analyses in Fig. 2 are repeated for the North Pacific and shown in Fig. 4.
 In general, the North Pacific is less affected by sampling variability in both the amplitude ratios and spatial correlations.
 The teleconnection pattern is consistent across all three seasonal means, unlike the North Atlantic, where ND is different.
-The clouds of bootstrap composites are tighter and closer to the x-axis, with less uncertainty for DJF than JF or ND.
-For JF, the bootstrap confidence interval for the amplitude ratios is (0.75,1.31), where - 210 the upper bound is 1.75 times the lower one (close to the factor of 2 reported by DES2017).
-The uncertainty in the amplitude can be important for climate impacts assessment (Deser et al. 2018; Michel et al. 2020).
+The clouds of bootstrap composites are tighter and closer to the x axis, with less uncertainty for DJF than JF or ND.
+For JF, the bootstrap confidence interval for the amplitude ratios is (0.75,1.31), where the upper bound is 1.75 times the lower one (close to the factor of 2 reported by DES2017).
+The uncertainty in the amplitude can be important for climate impacts assessment (Deser et al., 2018; Michel et al., 2020).

 Another resampling technique is known as the permutation test.
 We have performed this test with an aim to demonstrate its workings in quantifying uncertainty of the systematic difference between North Atlantic SLP anomalies associated with El Niño and La Niña.
-This is essentially equivalent to the above assessments which examine the hypothesis of El Niño minus La Niño composites are significantly different from zero.
+This is essentially equivalent to the above assessments which examine the hypothesis that El Niño minus La Niña composites are significantly different from zero.
 The result is reported in Appendix A.